Author's Guidelines

 Title page

-The title page should contain the title of the manuscript, authors’ names, affiliations and email addresses.
+The title page should contain the title of the manuscript, the authors’ names, affiliations and email addresses.
 One of the authors should be designated as the corresponding author.

 Title